Pressing flowers is a great way of preserving these beautiful plants.

 2. Use a Microwave to Press Flowers

-The benefit of using a microwave to press flowers is that the task is accomplished in a matter of minutes.
-Pressing a flower through the book method can take many days.
+Using a microwave to press flowers has the benefit of accomplishing the task in a matter of minutes.
+Pressing a flower through the book method can take many days or weeks.
 If you want your pressed flowers sooner rather than later than you might consider the microwave method.

-If the flower is still not sufficiently pressed and dried, you should continue microwaving for 30-second increments until the flower meets your preferences.
+If the flower is still not sufficiently pressed and dried, continue microwaving in 30-second increments until the flower meets your preferences.

 Many people love this method because it so quickly presses the flower.
 If you want to use a pressed flower immediately for some project, then this microwave method would be the way to go.

 This technique would be especially ideal if you only had several flowers to press.
 However, if you have many flowers to press, this method might slow you down.
 It could be frustrating having to constantly open and close the microwave and program the timer.
-Even though you could microwave multiple flowers at a time, you are still limited by the space of your microwave.
+While you can microwave multiple flowers at a time, your capacity is still limited by the space within your microwave.
+However, what you trade off in capacity, you make up in speed.

 3. Use an Iron to Press Flowers